Cart 0

 A capstone to a Browning boy's Upper School experience, Senior Projects require a substantial commitment on the part of the boys.
 This rewarding and enriching experience symbolically caps a Browning boy’s career.
 Projects have included engagements with the New York Public Library, the Make-A-Wish Foundation, Brooklyn Book Bodega, Grassroots Grocery, the American Museum of Natural History, New York Common Pantry, WNET, the Asia Society, and the Wild Bird Fund.

-Throughout the year, our Lower School students are treated to an interactive educational presentation and performance from Daniel’s Music Foundation, focusing on disability awareness and what it means to understand that talent comes in all shapes and forms.
+Throughout the year, our Lower School students are treated to an interactive educational presentation and performance from Daniel’s Music Foundation, helping students appreciate the many ways people contribute and express their talents, regardless of physical or cognitive differences.
 DMF will be the social impact partner organization for Grade 5 all year, building community and connections as well as providing volunteering opportunities and an invitation to the Danny Awards.

-The Parent Equity Council provides opportunities for building and sustaining community through meetings and activities that support the work of Equitable Practices and Social impact.
+The Parent Equity Council offers opportunities to foster connection and shared understanding among families through meetings and activities that promote respectful dialogue and community engagement.
 The PEC is open to all Browning families and regularly invites guest speakers and presenters to its meetings and events.

 Equitable Practices and Social Impact in Action

-Students are engaged with and exposed to equity work through its integration into our curriculum, relevant assemblies, dedicated school events and student organizations.
+Students engage with important themes such as fairness, respect, and cultural understanding through our curriculum, assemblies, school events, and student organizations.

 Student organizations

-Student equity work is led by our Student Diversity Equity Committee (SEDC).
-A group composed of presidents from our affinity, alliance and discussion groups.
+Student leadership on inclusion and community engagement is coordinated through our Student Diversity Equity Committee (SEDC), composed of presidents from student-led identity and interest-based groups.
 This group seeks to host all school events and collaborate with peer schools to advance conversation.
 In 2020, this group was among leaders who experienced racial literacy training in partnership with Lion’s Story.

 Upper School students also participate in the NAIS Student Diversity Leadership Conference (SDLC), and other national workshops, conferences, and meetings with New York City independent school students.